Best Spots for Beginner Rock Climbing in Tahoe

 The Emeralds

-If you’re new to outdoor sport climbing near Lake Tahoe, it might make sense to drive an hour west from Truckee to The Emeralds.
-This spot offers a variety of crags with lower grades and fun sport climbing.
+If you’re new to outdoor sport climbing near Lake Tahoe, The Emeralds offer a great variety of crags with lower grades and fun sport climbing.
 Some routes can be a little sporty, with bolts spaced father than you might like, so be sure to give your chosen route a good look and read the comments before jumping on lead if you're pushing your grades.

 Big Chief